academic-resources/odin/TOPStyleGuide.md

 # TOP Markdown Style Guide** [Inspired by google's styleguide](https://github.com/google/styleguide/edit/gh-pages/docguide/style.md)** TOP uses Markdown for its lessons to be easily read and edited, and get properly formatted HTML for the TOP website. ** ** The two goals of this style guide are to help create:** ** *   Simple Markdown for readability and editability.
-*   Consist Markdown for consistency on the TOP site and to guide in the creation of new content.**
+*   Consist Markdown for consistency on the TOP site and to guide in the creation of new content :**

 ** Contents:** ** 1.
 [Lesson layout](#lesson-layout)
 1. [Project layout](#Project-layout)